-- How will our country be unified as a cohesive whole, if people separate into many different cultural groups?
+- How will the world be unified as a cohesive whole, if people separate into many different cultural groups?

-- In order to be a part of the American dream, must I assimilate?
+- In order to be a part of that dream, must I assimilate?

-- Why does racism persist in a country that is committed to equality and liberty?
+- Why does racism persist in places that are committed to equality and liberty?

 - How can I protect my children from the harmful influences in the larger culture?
 How can I instill my children with the moral values of my own religion or culture, but still expose them to a variety of views?